One of the hardest, yet best, decisions I’ve ever made (so far) lead to one of the greatest summers we’ve ever had in the UK.

-After another night of tears, Dec finally convinced me to call my boss and quit.
-It was as simple as that, apparently.
-My heart raced but eventually, I made the call and dealt with the fury that faced me – but you know what, I got through it.
-I was free – even if I can no longer walk past that store without feeling daggers in my back haha.
-Grabbing hold of my new-found freedom, and Dec’s annual leave just beginning we packed up the car; Within an hour of me quitting we were on our way, to where?
-Cornwall!!
-I had never been and had I continued with that job (and with that god awful woman) I would never have been allowed any time off.
-So with nothing but a bag of clothes and we were off.
+Grabbing hold of my new-found freedom, and Dec’s annual leave, we packed up the car to make the most of the time off I didn’t think I’d get; Within an hour of me quitting my job, we were on our way to Cornwall!!
+I had never been and had I continued with that job (and putting up with that god awful woman) I would never have been allowed the time off to go.
+So with nothing but a bag of clothes, we were off.
 Our first spontaneous adventure had begun.

-Once again we arrived at Lands End late into the night so struggled to find accommodation, with hostels and local ’24/7′ B+B’s not answering their phones but luckily we were happy to stay in the old faithful car for one more night.
 The Journey was somewhat symbolic for us, driving to the end of England to put an end to all our stress – it was beautiful.
 For a good view of the lighthouse and Sea, we parked the car in a lay-by.
-We talked until the early hours and laughed at our spontaneity, although we must have fallen asleep at some point because we were woken up by the sound of tumbling rain just as the sun was rising – unfortunately we didn’t get to see a pretty sky that morning, thanks to the typical British weather, but we weren’t complaining.
+We talked until the early hours and laughed at our spontaneity, although we must have fallen asleep at some point because we were woken up by the sound of tumbling rain just as the sun was rising – unfortunately, we didn’t get to see a pretty sky that morning, thanks to the typical British weather, but we weren’t complaining.
 Our first adventure had been amazing, dare I say maybe even perfect.

 Strolling along the very last British shoreline that morning brought into perspective how truly lucky we both were, to have each other, to have the freedom to go where we want (even if it did mean upsetting the odd bad boss or two…) and to have the ability to make those decisions.
 I don’t think any holiday will ever top the one where we dropped everything and just went, but what I do know is that was the least stressed I’d ever felt in my entire adult life, and even upon returning to my hometown worrying about work was back at the bottom of the pile – where it belongs!!